Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Scientific Background and Data

 The dataset used in this study is based on Argo $T(p)$ and $S(p)$ profiles from throughout the global ocean, from January 2007 to December 2018, obtained from a January 2019 snapshot of the Argo Global Data Assembly Center \citep[GDAC,][]{argo_argo_2020}; see Figure~\ref{fig: location_temp}.
 Quality control criteria detailed in Section~\ref{sec: QC} of the Supplementary Material \citep{park_supplement_2020} along with those of \citet{kuusela_supplementary_2018} are applied to filter out problematic profiles.
 At each profile location, $\Psi$ is computed from the measured $T$ and $S$ profiles according to Equation~\eqref{eq: dynamicHeight} with the TEOS-10 software library \citep{mcdougall_getting_2011}, which is also used to calculate $\theta$ from the measured variables.
 The reference pressure used to compute $\Psi$ was set to 900\,dbar to align with our choice of $\vel_{\mathrm{ref}}$ (described below).
 The final dataset $\Data$ consists of 1,140,693 $\theta$-$\Psi$ profiles that passed the quality control, with pressure levels ranging from 10\,dbar to 900\,dbar.
 This corresponds to $89.6\%$ of all available profiles which passed the initial quality control of \citet{kuusela_supplementary_2018}.
 We avoided estimating any variables at pressure levels too close to the surface, i.e., less than 10\,dbar, since only $67\%$ of profiles could be retained in that case, due to a lack of very shallow observations in many profiles.

 While the Argo dataset can be used to determine $\vel_{\mathrm{rel}}$ according to Equation~\eqref{eq: vrel_def}, a complete estimate of the absolute velocity $\vel$, and consequently OHT, also requires an estimate of the reference velocity $\vel_{\mathrm{ref}}$.
+However, estimating $\vel_{\mathrm{ref}}$ requires a separate treatment since $\theta$-$\Psi$ profiles does not contain direct information on $\vel_{\mathrm{ref}}$.
 In this study, we assume that the reference velocity is given as there are existing well-studied products for the absolute geostrophic velocity at the sea surface or at the Argo floats' parking depth \citep[see, e.g.,][]{lebedev_yomaha07_2007,willis_combining_2008,ollitrault_andro_2013,gray_global_2014}.
-For the empirical analysis in Section~\ref{sec:Results}, we adopt the reference geostrophic velocity derived from Argo float trajectories at $p_0 = 900$ dbar \citep{gray_global_2014} at all profile spatio-temporal coordinates based on their nearest-neighbor grid point in the data product.
+For the empirical analyses in Section~\ref{sec:Results}, we adopt the reference geostrophic velocity estimates and mapping error estimates derived from Argo float trajectories at $p_0 = 900$ dbar \citep{gray_global_2014} at all profile spatio-temporal coordinates based on their nearest-neighbor grid point in the data product.
 These estimates are solely based on direct observations of the Argo float trajectories, which aligns well with our goal to quantify the geostrophic velocity and OHT based on autonomous in-situ observations.
-We note that the quality of the reference velocity estimate directly impacts the accuracy of the resulting estimate of absolute velocity and hence heat transport; improving the reference velocity field is, however, beyond the scope of the present work.
+We note that the quality of the reference velocity estimate directly impacts the accuracy and uncertainty of the resulting estimate of absolute velocity and hence heat transport; improving the reference velocity field is, however, beyond the scope of the present work.